celo-org/build-with-celo-hackathon/zena-on-celo/README.md

 ##### Region location
 Berlin and Barcelona
 ##### Team Members
-We are a female team with expertise reaching from computer science, social science, design thinking to climate activism, financial and child education.
+We are a team of females with expertise reaching from computer science, social science, design thinking to climate activism, financial and child education.

 - Grit, Project Manager
 - Justina, UX Researcher